KellerJordan/Lynxis/README.md

+This project has been moved to a private repository on bitbucket.
+This repository is no longer in use.

 # Lynxis
 Interface intended to be used for note-taking, especially in mathematics courses.
 Rather than storing notes as a linear file, user input is stored as network of node relationships.